Drug addiction: getting help

 Private rehab Process

 Skip The Waiting List.
 Self-funding: you can self refer.
-This means literally call or turn up at your drug & alcohol addiction rehabilitation detox centre of choice with a credit card.
+This means literally call or turn up at your inpatient drug and alcohol rehab of choice with a credit card.
 See admissions.

 Health insurance: choose your rehab and then ask GP to write a referral letter for you to take away.
 Alternatively, ask the doctor of advice on which hospital or clinic he recommends.
 More.